redpanda-world/TIL/paper_review/VLMaps/VLMaps.md

 ## 1. Problem and Contribution
 People are great navigator thanks to their ability to build cognitive map.
 The problem of models, which navigate using natural language is that they can't generalize to unseen instructions or require copious amount of data.
-With incorporate VLM with navigation model, these promlems seem to be disappeared.
+With incorporate VLM with navigation model, these problems seem to be disappeared.
 VLM doesn't require dataset and can generalize.
 However there are other problems. it struggles
 1. to recognize the same objects as same objects based on where the robot is seeing
 2. and localize spatial goal like 'between sofa and TV'.